jskirzynski/PART/README.md

 PART allows you to check if the hosting server meets application requirements.

-## Using
+## Usage
-Using of PART is very simple - you only have to invoke tests for what you need.
+Using PART is very simple - you only invoke tests for what you need.

 ### Versions
 Many of the tests may check version e.g. extension.
-If you want to check version you have to put it in "PHP-standardized" version number strings (see http://www.php.net/manual/en/function.version-compare.php) as parameter of test.
+If you want to check a version you should put it in "PHP-standardized" version number strings (see http://www.php.net/manual/en/function.version-compare.php) as parameter of test.

 ### Operators
-If you want to check version you can specify a operator using defined class constants, you can see a list of available operators below:
+If you want to check version you can specify the operator by using defined class constants.
+You can see a list of available operators below:

 * `PART::COMPARE_EQUAL`
 * `PART::COMPARE_NOT_EQUAL`